mintlu8/berdicles/README.md

 * SIMD and similar optimizations.
 * First party physics support.

-Basically the crates trades some potential optimizations for expressiveness.

 ## Getting Started

 Add a `ParticleSystemBundle`, which is a `MaterialMeshBundle` with a `ParticleInstance`.